mush42/mushy-mezzanine-on-openshift/README.md

     `python app-root/repo/manage.py createsuperuser`

-- Now use your browser to connect to the Admin site at https//<your-app-name>-<your-user-name>.rhcloud.com/admin/.
+- Now use your browser to connect to the Admin site at:

+` https//<your-app-name>-<your-user-name>.rhcloud.com/admin/`

 ### Static files
 Static files are already setup and ready to use for either local or Openshift use.